 - How will you adapt to a pedagogically different teaching environment in which the first language for your students may not be English?

 - What impact do you expect on your teaching and/or professional work?

-Research Awards specifically describe:
+Project Statements for Research Awards specifically describe:

 - What do you propose to do?
 State clearly your objectives, methodology and the nature of your research (quantitative or qualitative.)

 - What is the academic and professional context of the project?

 - Note: you will upload your bibliography as a separate attachment on a separate page of the application.
 The bibliography will reflect the current state of research in the field.